PowerDNS/pdns/docs/backends/ldap.rst

 ``ldap-krb5-ccache``
 ^^^^^^^^^^^^^^^^^^^^

-(default: "") : Full path to the Kerberos credential cache file to use.
+(default empty) : Full path to the Kerberos credential cache file to use.
 Actually only files are supported, and the "FILE:" prefix must not be set.
 The PowerDNS process must be able to write to this file and it *must* be the only one able to read it.